personaelit/100DaysOfCode/README.md

 Day 4: Really got into TDD.
 Forgot to commit.

 Day 5: It's a Friday and I'm tired but I did it.

+Day 6: Great night - programmed with O.

+Day 7: Phoned it in a bit.
+Superbowl Sunday.